chuanqisun/spacemouse-anywhere/README.md

 2. Zooming becomes very slow when the camera approaches the surface of an object.
 3. Large models (>10MB) may experience jitter.

+## How does this work?

+SpaceMouse input is scanned from the browser [Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getGamepads) and works across platforms.

+SketchUp Web does not provide official API for manipulating the camera or the scene.
+The extension simulates keyboard and mouse drag/scroll events to perform the navigation.

 ## Roadmap

 I'd like to gather feedback and build features that matter the most to the users.
 Here are a few ideas, not necessarily ranked in any order.
 If you have an idea, please let me know.